M-A-S1/Neural-Network-Implementation-with-PyTorch/README.md

 ## 🧐 Project Overview

-The goal of this assignment is to manually implement a single hidden layer neural network to solve a toy problem and then replicate the same using PyTorch's built-in neural network functionalities.
+The goal of this projecy is to manually implement a single hidden layer neural network and then replicate the same using PyTorch's built-in neural network functionalities.

 ### ✔️ Objectives: